eggsdesign/make-your-own-portfolio/README.md

 ## Day 1

 - Install Git
+- Install VSCode
-- Signing up to GitHub
+- Sign up to GitHub
-- Creating a repository
+- Create a repository
-- Installing VS Code
-- Creating an HTML file
+- Create an HTML file
-- Adding style with CSS
+- Add style with CSS
-- Publishing to GitHub Pages
+- Publish to GitHub Pages

 ### Install Git

 What is Git?
 Git is a tool that helps with code collaboration, and development in code projects.
 It is kind of like a version history for your code files, but also much more.
 It is insanely useful, but this will probably not be apparent until you have used it for a while.

-1. On your mac, open the terminal.app
-2. Type in `xcode-select --install` and hit Enter.
-This will install git on your machine.
+1. Go to the Git website and download the installer.
+2. Run the installer and follow the steps.
-3. Type in `git --version` and hit Enter.
+3. Open your Terminal.app and type in `git --version` and hit Enter.
 This is to check if git was properly installed.
 If you get an error message, call out for help.

+### Install VSCode

+1. Go to the (Visual Studio Code website)[https://code.visualstudio.com/Download] and download the installer.
+Run the installer and follow the steps.
+2. Open VSCode

 ### Sign up to GitHub

 Go to github.com in your web browser and sign up.

-### Creating a repository
+### Create a repository on GitHub

+To make hosting simpler, follow these steps closely

+1. Make sure you are logged in to GitHub.
+Click the GitHub logo to navigate to the front page.
-1. After logging in to GitHub.com, click on the `New` button to create a new repository.
+2. Click on the `New` button to create a new repository.
-2. Give it a nice name – I called mine `my-portfolio`, and make sure it is set to **public**.
+3. Name it `<username>.github.io`.
+In my case, the repo is called `avanvik.github.io` This will make hosting with GitHub Pages work almost like magic ✨
-3. Copy the generated repo link (mine looks like this `https://github.com/avanvik/my-portfolio.git`), and open your terminal.app.
+4. Copy the generated repo link (mine looks like this `https://github.com/avanvik/avanvik.github.io.git`)
-4. Navigate to your project folder of choice with `cd <Folder name>` and then type `git clone <repository-url>`.
-This will copy the project folder from GitHub onto your machine, with a magical link that lets you upload and download your code to GitHub while you are developing.
+5. In VSCode, click `clone directory...` and paste in the GitHub repo url.
+Pick where you want to put the project.
+I usually put mine in `Documents/Projects/`.

+### Create an HTML file

+1. In VSCode, create a new file in your project folder.
+2. Name it `index.html` and open the file.